 Accepted Papers

-The following papers have been accepted and are scheduled to be published as Vol. 32 No. 4 on December 15, 2025.
+The following papers have been accepted and are scheduled to be published as Vol. 33 No. 1 on March 15, 2026.

 • General Paper